manny-uncharted/ansible-learning/README.md

                 dest: /tmp/test-file.txt

     ```
     Note: The module used here is the copy module and which we specified the location of the file to be copied, which is the src property.
-And the destination to copy the file which is the dest property.
+And the destination to copy the file which is the "dest" property.

     And then we run the playbook with the command below:
     ```